latchbio/latch/docs/source/tutorials/nextflow.md

 latch register -r .
 ```

-This will give us:
+This will give us

-* a no-code interface
+* a no-code interface,
-* managed cloud infrastructure for workflow execution
+* managed cloud infrastructure for workflow execution,
-* a dedicated API endpoint for programmatic execution
+* a dedicated API endpoint for programmatic execution,
-* hosted documentation
+* hosted documentation, and
-* parallelized CSV-to-batch execution
+* parallelized CSV-to-batch execution.

-Once registration finishes, you can navigate to [Latch](https://console.latch.bio/workflows) to run your workflow.
+Once registration finishes, you can navigate to the [Latch Console](https://console.latch.bio/workflows) to run your workflow.

 ---